carrieje/maky/README.md

 Trouble shootings
 -----------------

- * `make[1]: *** No rule to make target `main.o'.
+ * `make[1]: *** No rule to make target 'main.o'.
 Stop.`

 It means you do not have a main.cpp or main.c file.
 Go to the Plumbing Customization section in the Makefile and edit the MAINS variable with the name of your main file.

  * `make: pkg-config : command not found`

 You have not installed pkg-config which is required to run Maky properly.
 Use your package manager to install it.
 On ubuntu-like (debian too) just run :

     $ sudo apt-get install pkg-builder